Some (too-)simple tricks for running a generative classifier (on CPU)

 Additional results on GPU are presented here.
 Our main hardware is an RTX 3090.

-On an RTX 3090, Qwen3Guard-Gen-0.6B with L1 runs about 29 ms p50 against 237 ms for the model-card path at a comparable input length.
+On an RTX 3090, Qwen3Guard-Gen-0.6B with L1 runs about 29 ms p50 against 237 ms for the default setting baseline at a comparable input length.
 L2 and L3 do not help on the GPU, where the vocabulary projection and prompt re-reading are cheap next to the per-call overhead.
 On CPU the opposite holds, which is why the full ladder matters there.

 The stage-by-stage cost at a representative input, about 369 tokens, on the 3090 makes this plain: prefill is about 21 ms, then nine decode steps at roughly 17 ms each.
 That decode loop is most of the default path’s 237 ms, and the forced-prefix path drops it entirely, leaving prefill and a sub-millisecond read, about 29 ms.